wujianqi/kitx/README.md

   with global configuration

 - **Flexible Query Building**
-  Supports JOINs, CASE WHEN, and aggregations.
+  Supports JOINs, CASE WHEN, WITH CTE and aggregations.
 Provides native support for ON CONFLICT/DUPLICATE KEY (upsert) and RETURNING, enabling conflict resolution and data retrieval.

 ### Key Advantages
 - 🚀 **No ORM Overhead** - Direct SQL interaction with builder pattern